The Definitive Guide to Cutting Boards

 Aside from food, your kitchen knife edge should only ever touch those three materials.
 Let’s discuss when to use each.

 Wood: Wooden cutting boards constructed from walnut, cherry, or maple, are superb for prepping anything, but good mise en place dictates they be used primarily for fruits, vegetables, and herbs, while avoiding animal proteins.
 The reason we suggest avoiding preparing animal-based proteins and dairy on wooden cutting boards is to prevent cross-contamination and because these boards can not, under any circumstances, go into the dishwasher for sanitizing.
 Wood is quite sanitary though, so long as you wash your board off with soap and water.
 When done washing, make sure to dry the board with a towel, and place it on its side, to minimize the amount of water that enters the intercellular space between the fibers.
-We strongly prefer American Walnut and American Cherry as primary woods because they will not stain as easily as a lighter wood (such as maple).
-Walnut and Cherry also aren't as hard as Maple on the Janka hardness scale (which dulls your knives a bit faster).
+Visually, we prefer American Walnut and American Cherry, as primary woods because they will not stain as easily as a lighter wood (such as maple).
+That said, if you aren't prepping many beets, you should have no issue with a Maple board.
+Walnut and Cherry are softer than Maple on the Janka hardness scale, meaning they're also a bit easier on your knife edges.

 What's Better: End-grain or Edge-grain?

-There are two primary reasons end-grain boards require a bigger upfront investment:
+There are two primary reasons end-grain cutting boards require a bigger upfront investment:

 - End-grain board production is vastly more labor-intensive and complex.
 Video of our process coming soon.